Visas and Work Permits 12 min

 Do non-citizens need a work visa or work permit in Portugal?

 Portugal is part of the EU/EEA/Switzerland agreement that allows any citizen within this group of countries to live and work in Portugal without a visa.
-This means that a candidate or employee does not need to be a citizen of Portugal to work and live in the country.
+This means that a candidate or employee doesn't need to be a citizen of Portugal to work and live in the country.
 Some of the other countries that are part of this pact include:

 • Austria